docQodly/docs/docs/studio/design-webforms/components/image.md

 import Column from '@site/src/components/Column'

-The **Image** component provides a straightforward solution for incorporating images into your webform.
-Whether showcasing product visuals, user avatars, or any other imagery, the Image component enables you to seamlessly integrate images into your application's interface.
+The **Image** component is a UI element that enables you to integrate images into your webform.

 ## Use Cases